AFTER THE ART WAR

 --Wilhelm von Humboldt

-As you can see, this story isn’t a very functional one and from here it only got worse.
+As you can see, this story isn’t a very functional one, and from here, it only got worse.
 With no end in sight to the bickering, heartache, and limitation, aesthetic interests and even the craft of painting itself became hesitant and embarrassingly antiquated.
-[23] While some of the most recognized post-mod artists went on to subject each other to a tedious gauntlet of conceptual idea mongering and licentious one-upping.
-[24] But, the most puzzling part of all is that the impetus behind the original conflict, which ultimately lead to this questioning and near abandonment of painting, was based on a charade devoid of any and all reasonableness.
+[23] As some of the most recognized post-mod artists went on to subject each other to a tedious gauntlet of conceptual idea mongering and licentious one-upping.
+[24] But, the most puzzling part of all is that the impetus behind the original conflict, which ultimately led to this questioning and near abandonment of painting itself, was based on a charade devoid of any and all reasonableness.

-I have interviewed dozens of artists from all over the world (Realist, Impressionist, Surreal, Abstract/Mod, Pop, Minimal/Conceptual, Post-Mod, Installation, Performance, Photo/Vid, Graffiti, Pop-Surreal, artists who hate paintings but love sculpture, artists who love color but hate tone, artists from the country, artists from the city) the list of identifiable diversity goes on and on.
-And when the chips were down, not one of them could ever look me in the eye and say: “My art has improved so much now that I’ve decided to omit any semblance of the figurative wonders of nature.”
-Or: “I just created the most brilliant thing and it’s all because I cast the abstractions of compositional design to the wind.”
+I have interviewed dozens of artists from all over the world (Realist, Impressionist, Surreal, Abstract/Mod, Pop, Minimal/Conceptual, Post-Mod, Installation, Performance, Photo/Vid, Graffiti, Pop-Surreal, artists who hate paintings but love sculpture, artists who love color but hate tone, artists from the country, artists from the city – the list of identifiable diversity goes on and on).
+And, when the chips were down, not one of them could ever look me in the eye and say, “My art has improved so much now that I’ve decided to absolutely omit any semblance of the figurative wonders of nature.”
+Nor could anyone say, “I just created the most brilliant thing, and it’s all because I cast all the abstractions of compositional design to the wind.”

-Human experience possesses an unbroken formless potential for manifesting form just as much as it does a differed form filled potential for returning to unmanifested formlessness.
+Human experience possesses an unbroken, formless potential for manifesting form just as much as it does a different, form-filled potential for returning to unmanifested formlessness.
 We tend to find meaning and enhancement in our visual environments by representing the formless through abstract design and the formative through figurative simulation.
-However, our endeavor to emotively communicate with shapes and abstract signifiers has never been unproblematic; there is no universal color for laughter, texture for sorrow, or pattern for apathy… and of course the same goes for the tangibly recognizable.
+However, our endeavor to emotively communicate with shapes and abstract signifiers has never been unproblematic; there is no universal color for laughter, texture for sorrow, or pattern for apathy, and of course, the same goes for the tangibly recognizable.

-And, the effort to pit compositional design and figurative-naturalism against each other (in painting or any other form of artistic expression) certainly didn’t make the adventure any easier.
+Yet, the effort to pit compositional design and figurative-naturalism against each other, in painting or any other form of artistic expression, certainly didn’t make the adventure any easier.
 Actually, I think it’s safe to say that this attempted disunion may have been one of the biggest cultural hindrances of the twentieth century; the snares of which still haven’t been fully understood or disabled.
-[25] These two elements have been, and always will be, symbiotic counterparts -- friends not enemies.
+[25] These two elements have been, and always will be, symbiotic counterparts – friends, not enemies.

-What’s more, what started out as a pragmatic rift about how to make better art eventually compounded itself into yet another way to quarrel over cultural politics in general.
-What is exactly high and what is exactly low culture is a debate that has been going on for quite some time.
-[26] And, the all too human tendency to search out and detain aesthetics and artifacts that support our values and ideals when it comes to upper and lower social-status divisions is really a big part of the dysfunctional divisiveness that took place herein.
+Making matters even worse, what started out as a pragmatic rift about how to generate better art, eventually compounded itself into yet another way to quarrel over cultural politics in general.
+The exact definitions of high and low culture have been debated for quite some time.
+[26] And the all-too-human tendency to seek out and detain aesthetics and artifacts that support our values and ideals when it comes to upper and lower social-status divisions is a significant part of the dysfunctional divisiveness that occurred here.

 In this regard, two of the most outstanding personalities involved in the cultural wrangles of the previous century (i.e. Pollock and Benton) are both classic examples of the follies that can occur when it comes to navigating highbrow vs. lowbrow tensions.
 Benton, a cosmopolitan going out of his way to pose as a yokel, and Pollock, a provincial going out of his way to pose as a sophist, were strongly tethered idealists.
 [27] Not in the way academia has often accused them, but idealists nonetheless.
 How so?
-Both of them desperately wanted to live in a world free of the unequivocal pretentiousness of manufactured cultural superiority and dictatorship; which is a fantasy that will never occur.
+Both of them desperately wanted to live in a world free of the unequivocal pretentiousness of manufactured cultural superiority and dictatorship, all while being praised as dictators for doing something culturally superior – a fantasy that will never occur.

-All of us are students and all of us are teachers, in a world where culture is equally serviceable to either role.
-So who should we consult with and/or profess to?
-The folks up at the university on the hill or the folks down the street sculpting logs with chainsaws?
+In a tutelary world where culture is equally serviceable to either role (i.e. all of us are students, and all of us are teachers) who should we consult with and/or profess to?
+The folks up at the university on the hill, or the folks down the street sculpting logs with chainsaws?
 Why these questions persist and to what practicality they serve is something only you can answer for yourself.
-Just know this though: that whatever regarding conclusions one may reach, if they’re the type of ideas which attempt to compartmentalize and ration your subject matter (by labeling it universally superior, or even worse, universally inferior) you’re liable to be working in the wrong direction.
+Just know this: whatever regarding conclusions one may reach, if they’re the type of ideas which attempt to compartmentalize and culturally ration your subject matter by labeling it universally superior, or even worse, universally inferior, you’re liable to be working in the wrong direction.

-Even so, when we examine many of the late 20th and current 21st century painterly factions now underway, it’s plain to see that more than a few are willingly able to recalibrate their artistic compasses and cast aside any combative remainders of doubt; even if some of the institutions that are supposed to help guide them won’t.
+Even so, as we examine many of the painterly factions emerging in the late 20th and current 21st centuries, it’s plain to see that many are willing and able to recalibrate their artistic compasses and cast aside any combative remainders of doubt, even if some of our prominent institutions still fail to support them.
 [28] Painters usually heal quicker than academics and critics; they have to because they’re the ones who are actually making stuff.
-And when the last remaining stalwarts of this “art war” finally find the wisdom and character to confess the sins of the past century, they’re going to discover that a whole bunch of initiators, at the beginning of this century, already did it for them… and that makes me smile.
+And when the last remaining stalwarts of this “art war” finally find the wisdom and character to confess the sins of the past century, they’re going to discover that a whole bunch of initiators, at the beginning of this century, already did it for them, and that makes me smile.

 * * *